szabgab/slides/google-gcp/intro.md

 ## Snapshots
 {id: snapshots}

-* Compute Engine / Snapshots
+* Compute Engine / Snapshots.
-* Create a snapshot based on the disk of VM (which is running)
+* Create a snapshot based on the disk of VM (which is running).

-* Scheduled snapshot creation
+* Scheduled snapshot creation.

 ## Extra disk